NathanaelGandhi/rpi-nas/README.md

 ```
 sudo nano ~/etc/snapraid-runner.conf
 ```
-Fill in your EMAIL and SMTP details to enable email feedback from runs.
+Fill in your EMAIL and SMTP details to enable email feedback from runs<br/>
 You can use gmail accounts as SMTP, however I'll leave that up to you to research / evaluate

 ### Enabling automatic operation (cron) [Manual Input Required]